 Connecting with other families through peer support groups can help you feel more confident, capable, and less isolated.
-Peer groups offer the opportunity to meet other families; share experiences, resources, ideas; and support each other in a facilitated group meeting.
+Peer groups offer the opportunity to meet other families, share experiences, information, ideas, and support each other in a facilitated group meeting.

-For more information about our workshops and peer support groups visit www.acd.org.au
+For more information about our workshops and peer support groups visit www.acd.org.au.

-Information and resources
+Information